La Barra de Maldonado is transforming from an idyllic vacation destination to a year-round retreat.

 Residents of La Barra they are mostly second homeowners, mainly business people with young families who want to spend some time away from the city and enjoy outdoor activities, mainly surfing.

 Around 80% of buyers on the coast of Punta del Este, and specifically from La BarraThey are foreigners, mainly Argentines and Europeans.

 The Uruguayan coast is the most popular region within the country among foreign buyers looking for a place to start a new life in a relaxed and safe environment.
 Many of them come from Argentina, Brazil, Europe and the United States.

 In 2020, Uruguay changed its tax regime that provides a temporary income tax exemption to new residents for income from foreign investments.
 The new policy allows them not to be subject to income tax during the first year of tax residence and the following 10 (previously there were five) or to be subject to a rate of 7% forever on income from foreign capital (previously it was 12%).

 (Residency can be obtained with a real estate investment of $ 370.000 or more and 60 days of residence)

 If you want to surround yourself with people of the highest level and famous, this is the ideal place.

 The area is home to Doña Paola Marzotto, the companion of Italian aristocrat Don Carlo Ferdinando Borromeo, Count of Arona, as well as Argentine supermodel Valeria Mazza, and many wealthy businessmen, politicians and aristocrats.

-The real estate market of Punta del Este and La Barra is currently experiencing an upward trend, in which prices are moving up due to strong demand, led by foreign investors and people fleeing the uncertainty of their countries and a supply every time less.
+The real estate market in Punta del Este and La Barra is currently experiencing a trend where prices are moving higher due to strong demand, led by foreign investors and people fleeing uncertainty in their countries, and shrinking supply.